wp-plugins/bulletproof-security/readme.txt

 Login Security & Login Monitoring: Log All User Account Logins or Log Only User Account Lockouts (see Screenshot).
 Email alerting options allow you to choose
 5 different email alerting options: Choose to have email alerts sent when a User Account is locked out, An Administrator Logs in, An Administrator
 Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out or Do Not Send Email Alerts.
+Choose Standard WP Error Messages or
+Generic Error Messages for Login Security Stealth Mode.
+Choose to Enable or Disable Login Password Reset capability for Login Security Stealth Mode.
 See BulletProof Security Login Security & Monitoring Features for additional features and options.

 = Why is .htaccess Website Security So Much Better Than Any Other Type of Website Security? =